CSDG-DDL/PTK/README.md

 - V.0.5.00 : Initial release.

+## when you encounter a buggy behaviour

+Posting the contents of your problem to the Issue on github would be appreciated, although we may not be available to solve the problems.

 # Licenses and Copyright

 Reindeer is released under the MIT License.
 Please refer to the textfile named "LISENCE".